Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Basic Rules and Legal/character-classes-ii.md

 night's sleep and spending 1 hour studying her spellbook.
 While studying, the wizard decides which spells to prepare.

+### Bonus Languages
-**Bonus Languages:** A wizard may substitute Draconic for one of the bonus languages available to the character because of her race.
+A wizard may substitute Draconic for one of the bonus languages available to the character because of her race.

+### Familiar
-**Familiar:** A wizard can obtain a familiar in exactly the same manner as a sorcerer can.
+A wizard can obtain a familiar in exactly the same manner as a sorcerer can.
 See the sorcerer description and the information on Familiars below for details.

+### Scribe Scroll
-**Scribe Scroll:** At 1st level, a wizard gains Scribe Scroll as a bonus feat.
+At 1st level, a wizard gains Scribe Scroll as a bonus feat.

+### Bonus Feats
-**Bonus Feats:** At 5th, 10th, 15th, and 20th level, a wizard gains a
+At 5th, 10th, 15th, and 20th level, a wizard gains a
 bonus feat.
 At each such opportunity, she can choose a metamagic feat, an item creation feat, or Spell Mastery.
 The wizard must still meet all prerequisites for a bonus feat, including caster level minimums.